Best Blueberry Pie Filling at Home

 I think you will agree with me that a tasty fruit filling can make a huge difference.
 Whether it’s as a cake filling, pie filling, or on the side of a dessert.
 I can guarantee that this is going to be one you are going to love.
 So, observe how I make this filling.
 While the recipe is relatively standard, it’s my method that takes this filling from good to… oh wow yum…..!!

-- Homemade fruit fillings are less sweet, fruitier and unlike commercial fruit fillings are not loaded with sugar, flavoriings, and additives
+- Homemade fruit fillings are less sweet, fruitier, and, unlike commercial fruit fillings, are not loaded with sugar, flavorings, and additives

-- The best part is it takes just 5 to 7 minutes to make it.
-And, it has a shelflife of up to a 4 days in the fridge.
+- The best part is that it takes just 5 to 7 minutes to make it.
+And, it has a shelf life of up to 4 days in the fridge.
 Leftovers can be kept in the fridge for months.

 Ingredients and substitutes

-- Fresh or frozen fruits - You can use either of these.
+- Fresh or frozen fruit – You can use either.
 Fresh berries are not always available to me.
 So, frozen is often my option.
-I prefer to use frozen, as the fruit breaks down nicely, giving you that melt in the mouth texture and mouthfeel.
+I prefer to use frozen, as the fruit breaks down nicely, giving you that melt-in-the-mouth texture and mouthfeel.

-- Cornstarch - I think this is by far the most commonly used ingredient.
-And yet, if for some reason, you cannot use cornstarch - try arrowroot powder or potato starch.
-I have used both on two different occasions - and there is not much difference.
+- Cornstarch – I think this is by far the most commonly used ingredient.
+And yet, if for some reason, you cannot use cornstarch, try arrowroot powder or potato starch.
+I have used both on two separate occasions, and there is not much difference between them.

 - Lemon Juice – Helps cut the sweetness and also brings out the flavor.